Yahnych/lycheejs/guides/maintenance/do-install.md

 **Flags**:

-- `--yes` or `-y` to deactivate the manual confirmation dialogs.
+- `-y` or `--yes` skips dialogs and assumes yes for all questions.
-- `--skip` or `-s` to skip package synchronization and installations (useful for off-the-grid development).
+- `-s` or `--skip` skips updates and does neither install required nor optional packages (useful for offline development).

 ## Installation Process